Near-optimal Policy Optimization Algorithms for Learning Adversarial Linear Mixture MDPs: MAIN RESULTS

-The following theorem gives a lower bound of the regret for any algorithms for learning the adversarial linear mixture MDPs. \begin{theorem} Suppose $d\ge 4, H\ge 3,K\ge (d-1)^2H/2$, then for any algorithm, there exist a time-inhomogenous, episodic $2$-bounded adversarial linear mixture MDP $M$, such that the expected regret for this MDP is lower bounded as follows

-\end{theorem} \begin{remark} Theorem \ref{THM:2} suggests that when the number of episodes $K$ is large enough, for any algorithm, the regret of learning time-inhomogenous episodic adversarial linear mixture MDPs is at least $\Omega(dH\sqrt{T})$.
+The following theorem gives a lower bound of the regret for any algorithms for learning the adversarial linear mixture MDPs. \begin{theorem} Suppose $B\ge 2, d\ge 4, H\ge 3,K\ge (d-1)^2H/2$, then for any algorithm, there exists a time-inhomogenous, episodic $B$-bounded adversarial linear mixture MDP $M$, such that the expected regret for this MDP is lower bounded by $\Omega(dH\sqrt{T})$. \end{theorem} \begin{remark} Theorem \ref{THM:2} suggests that when the number of episodes $K$ is large enough, for any algorithm, the regret of learning time-inhomogenous episodic adversarial linear mixture MDPs is at least $\Omega(dH\sqrt{T})$.
 Furthermore, the lower bound of regret in Theorem \ref{THM:2} matches the upper bound in Theorem \ref{THM:1} up to logarithmic factors, which suggests that $\algname$ is nearly minimax optimal for learning adversarial linear mixture MDPs. \end{remark}